yt02/task/README.md

 5. Run the project:
    - Open your browser and go to `http://localhost/task/` to view the project.
-   - it will go to the index.php page that allow you to choose for login or register
+   - it will go to the default page that allow you to choose for login or register.

 Enjoy using the application!